Iraq and Afghanistan Veterans of America, Inc

 - Grant Status: Complete

 In response to ongoing challenges facing veterans, the Iraq and Afghanistan Veterans of America (IAVA) launched its Rapid Response Referral Program (RRRP) for returning veterans and their families.
-Initially, the program linked veterans to case managers and veteran-specific resources across New York City, providing broader access to benefits in a community setting.
-Services range from helping veterans and family members deal with depression and stress to getting them connected to health care, mental health, legal, housing, and employment services.
+The program was designed to link veterans and their families to case managers and veteran-specific resources across New York City, providing broader access to benefits in a community setting.
+Services range from helping veterans and family members deal with depression and stress to connecting them to health care, mental health, legal, housing, and employment services.
 In 2013, NYSHealth awarded IAVA a grant to double its capacity by expanding RRRP across New York State.
-In 2015, NYSHealth awarded IAVA a second grant to further expand the program.
+In 2015, NYSHealth awarded IAVA a second grant to further build upon the program’s expansion.